 Co-living is having its moment in New York City.
 Described as similar to “adult dorms,” co-living allows you to have your private bedroom while sharing more communal elements like kitchens and living rooms with other New Yorkers.

-Most importantly though, these co-living communities come with community engagement and built-in experiences – the ultimate new amenity.
+Most importantly, though, these co-living communities come with community engagement and built-in experiences – the ultimate new amenity.
 Ollie invites residents to everything from rooftop socializing events to day trips skiing.
 The company also organizes volunteer opportunities for residents, along with vacations for the group.

 Do people want this?

 Well, developers are paying attention to these people as well!
 Many buildings are now showcasing amenities that give people the option to build communities.
-An incredibly trendy option is the community garden, which allows residents to feel like they aren’t in New York and also to have an opportunity to grow their own food.
-In Staten Island, a significant development includes a 4,500 square foot garden and a guide to help you grow your own produce.
+An incredibly popular option is the community garden, which allows residents to feel like they aren’t in New York and also to have an opportunity to grow their food.
+In Staten Island, a significant development includes a 4,500 square foot garden and a guide to help you grow your produce.

-A connection is key.
+A connection is critical.